Ethical and eco-friendly manufacturing

 From the very start, we have designed our luxury lingerie and loungewear sets with natural fibers like 100% silk, used recycled and recyclable packaging, and created all of our garments locally.
 In addition, we’ve always been committed to putting people and our local community first.
-From the moment Angela Friedman launched in 2012, we've used ethical manufacturing practices, paid living wages, and helped customers feel good about themselves rather than resorting to marketing so-called body image problems.
+From the moment Angela Friedman launched in 2012, we've used ethical manufacturing practices, paid living wages, and helped customers feel good about themselves rather than resorting to marketing to supposedly fix "problems."

-We also focus on giving back, like in April 2020 when we devoted an entire month to manufacturing scrubs for NHS staff, free of charge.
-In our newest Aurelia Collection, we’re making donations to Butterfly Conservation with the Papillon range, and in the past, we’ve partnered with the RSPCA and breast cancer research organizations to make charitable donations.
+We also focus on giving back, like during our March 2022 when we donated 10% of the month's sales to the Disaster Emergency Committee's Ukraine Appeal, or April 2020 when we devoted the entire month to manufacturing scrubs for NHS staff free of charge.
+Our Aurelia Collection includes donations to Butterfly Conservation with the Papillon range, and in the past, we’ve partnered with other organizations such as the RSPCA and breast cancer research.